-LocumTenens.com conducted its Annual Salary and Employment Survey in May of 2021.
-Survey respondents represent general surgeons who practice on a locum tenens basis as well as those with permanent salaries.
+LocumTenens.com conducted its Annual Salary and Employment Survey in August and September 2022.
+Survey respondents represent surgeons who practice on a locum tenens basis as well as those with permanent salaries.
 Compensation results consist of only full-time, permanent employees and consider only annual salary and bonuses.

 Average surgeon salary

 Historical salary data

 How does this year's salary for surgeons compare to other years?

 Demographic insights by gender